Frenchman takes groping complaint case to Vatican

 “The French government’s request to the Vatican to lift the diplomatic immunity remained unanswered,” he told The Associated Press.

-His lawyer plans to file the complaint with the Vatican City State’s criminal tribunal next week.
+De La Souchere said his lawyer plans to file a complaint with the Vatican City State’s criminal tribunal next week.
 The tribunal largely follows the Italian penal code and is separate from the Congregation for the Doctrine of the Faith, which handles sex abuse-related crimes under the Catholic Church’s canon law.

-“This new judicial step here in the Vatican we hope will be one more step toward the trial that we all the victims in France are waiting for,” De La Souchere said after meeting with the Rev. Hans Zollner, a founding member of the Pontifical Commission for the Protection of Minors.
+“This new judicial step here in the Vatican, we hope, will be one more step toward the trial that we all the victims in France are waiting for,” De La Souchere said after meeting with the Rev. Hans Zollner, a founding member of the Pontifical Commission for the Protection of Minors.

 De La Souchere met with Zollner and another man who has accused Ventura.
 Catholic online site Crux has said as many as a half-dozen men have accused Ventura of unwanted groping over the course of his diplomatic postings, which have included Canada and Chile.

+Ventura has repeatedly denied wrongdoing.
+His French lawyer, Bertrand Ollivier, did not respond to requests for comment Wednesday.

-Ventura’s whereabouts are unknown, but he attended a meeting of all the Holy See’s apostolic nuncios, or ambassadors, at the Vatican last month.
-His lawyer didn’t immediately respond to a request for comment.
+The archbishop’s whereabouts are unknown, but he attended a meeting at the Vatican last month of all the Holy See’s apostolic nuncios, or ambassadors.

 Vatican spokesman Alessandro Gisotti said Ventura “has fully and voluntarily cooperated with French judicial authorities who are in charge of his case, and will continue to do so.”
+He didn’t immediately respond when asked about the status of Ventura’s immunity.

+Ventura did agree to investigators’ request to take part in a “confrontation” with his accusers in May, according to French media reports.
+All accused him of putting his hands on their buttocks, sometimes repeatedly, or making other inappropriate gestures.

+Speaking to one alleged victim, identified as Benjamin G., Ventura first claimed he didn’t remember the incidents in question and then said Benjamin misinterpreted his actions, according to French newspaper Le Monde.

 The Vatican has previously recalled its diplomats when they get into trouble during overseas postings, as is common for governments with diplomats serving abroad.